The Complexity of a Cloud ERP Bank Integration

 As many companies prepare for an ERP cloud migration and look to digitize their enterprise applications, both ERP companies and system integrators are poised to capitalize on this and reap the benefits of years of migration project work.

 The majority of these projects will be global in nature and need to tackle the complexity of global banking integrations.
-And, many system integrators agree that bank integrations for ERPs are one of the most complex aspects of the project.
+And, many system integrators agree that cloud ERP bank integration is one of the most complex aspects of the project.

 Let’s take a look at the process and sequence of events IT has to go through to get a single bank connected to an ERP for a simplistic use case of bank connectivity:

 Step 1: Gather banking requirements from the business

 Step 2: Place it in the project queue

 Step 3: Wait for the business to complete the contracts/required paperwork with the bank

 Step 4: Set the first call with the bank, which may also include finance, treasury, the connectivity team, bureau and bank